sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 </details>
 <br>

-At the end we will have partitions, which should look similar to the following output (besides the last partition size, which depends - of course - on the overall disksize):
+At the end we will have partitions, which should look similar to the following output (besides the last partition size, which depends - of course - on the overall disk size):
 {% highlight shell %}
 root@rescue ~ # gdisk -l /dev/sda
 GPT fdisk (gdisk) version 1.0.3